divyanshisingh13579-ux/Amazon-Sales-Dashboard/README.md

 <br>

 ## 🔑 Key Steps
-1. Cleaned and organized raw data (handled blanks, inconsistent values, and formatting issues).
+1. Cleaned and organized raw data.
-2. Standardized date and numeric formats for consistency.
+2. Checked for duplicate records, inconsistent values, and formatting issues.
 3. Built **Pivot Tables** to summarize sales data by product, month, and category.
 4. Created interactive dashboard.
 5. Used **Scorecard chart** to display KPIs.